NAMI’s Statement Regarding President Trump’s Recent Comments On Mental Health Care

 The NAMI Family-to-Family Education Program

 A free, 12 week course for family caregivers of individuals with mental illness.
-The next Family to Family program will begin on Wednesday, April 1, 2015 at the Epiphany Lutheran Church, 1100 Colonial Road, Harrisburg, PA.
-Click here to learn more about the program.
-Please contact Marge Chapman firstname.lastname@example.org (717.233.1164) if you have any questions.
+The next Family to Family program will begin on Tuesday, April 3, 2018, at 6:30 PM and held at the Epiphany Lutheran Church, 1100 Colonial Road, Harrisburg, PA.
+Please contact Marge Chapman email@example.com (717.233.1164) if you have any questions.

 Who We Are